ikhebgeenaccount/SideScroller/BUGS.md

 ## Bugs

+- **v0.5.0**
+  - Ezreal R doesn't move.
+  - When firing Ezreal R to the left, the animation is the wrong way around
 - **v0.4.0**
   - Character doesn't fall when trying to move out of the level at the left side.
   - Jumping is incosistent when jumping between levels, sometimes the character jumps higher than other times.
   - Collision is not detected correctly when moving between levels.
   - Frame is bigger than content occasionally when opening.
-  - When firing Ezreal R to the left, the animation is the wrong way around
+  - When firing Ezreal R to the left, the animation is the wrong way around.
 - **v0.3.0**
   - ~~After Esc once to menu, StatusBar throws IllegalArgumentException instead of NullPointerException.~~
   - ~~Ezreals E allows you to teleport inside blocks and out of the level causeing ArrayIndexOutOfBoundsException.~~